manticoresoftware/manticoresearch/manual/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 ## Auto schema

-Manticore provides a mechanism of automatic table creation when a table specified in the INSERT statement does not yet exist.
+Manticore has a mechanism for automatically creating tables when a specified table in an `INSERT` statement does not yet exist.

 <!-- example auto-schema -->

-By default, all text values used in the `VALUES` clause are considered to be of the `text` type.
-The only exception are values representing valid email addresses.
-Such values are going to be treated as the `string` type.
+By default, all text values in the `VALUES` clause are considered to be of the `text` type, with the exception of values that represent valid email addresses, which are treated as the `string` type.

-If your INSERT statement has multiple rows with different incompatible value types for the same field, auto table creation will be cancelled and the insert error message will be returned.
+If your INSERT statement has multiple rows with different incompatible value types for the same field, auto table creation will be cancelled and an insert error message will be returned.

-If different value types are compatible, the following type priority table is applied to determine the resulting field type to be used:
+If different value types are compatible, the resulting field type to be used is determined with the following type priority table:

 | Priority | 3 | 2 | 1 |
 | - | - | - | - |